wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 The first test case employs a synthetically generated balanced load profile, either as a ground load or a building load.
 This test assumes a single borehole handles the load without borehole-to-borehole thermal interference.
 An analysis of the first two sets in Test 1a shows that the various sizing tools provide results that are in relatively good agreement.
-For the first set, the borehole lengths range from 54.8 to 62.1 m.
+For the first set, the equivalent borehole resistance Rb is calculated by tool, resulting in borehole lengths ranging from 54.8 to 62.1 m.
 The GHEtool L2-, L3-, and L4-methods yielded lengths of 59.4 m (1.2% deviation), 59.6 m (1.6% deviation), and 56.3 m (-4.0% deviation), respectively.
-The GHEtool L4-method's
-slightly lower result is likely due to its use of hourly values instead of a 6-hour peak duration, which aligns with other L4 tools.
+The GHEtool L4-method's slightly lower result is likely due to its use of hourly values instead of a 6-hour peak duration, which aligns with other L4 tools.
 The borehole thermal resistance evaluated with GHEtool was 0.128 mK/W for all methods, consistent with other values for this parameter.

-.. list-table:: Calculated borefield lengths for Test 1a with  a peak load duration of 6 hours and Rb calculated by tool
+.. list-table:: Calculated borefield lengths for Test 1a with  a peak load duration of 6 hours and $R_{b}$ calculated by tool
    :header-rows: 1

    * - Sizing method